CHWA CESU Cooperative and Task Agreement Administrative Steps

 - The Agreements Technical Representative (ATR) and the Recipient/Partner need to assemble all pertinent documentation:

-Draft Agreement* SF-424 ATR Completion Certificate*** SF-424a Justification for Use of Financial Assistance SF-424b
+Draft Agreement* SF-424 ATR Completion Certificate*** SF-424a Justification for Use of Financial Assistance (not needed for modifications) SF-424b

-Purchase Request Form SF-LLL Lobbying Document (if needed)
+Purchase Request Form SF-LLL Lobbying Document (only needed if at or over $100K)

 **If the award is $25,000 or above and requires a stand-alone Cooperative Agreement, the ATR needs to complete a draft announcement for Grants.gov.
 This document must also be submitted with the PR.
 Use the attachments below (NOFO to Grants.gov) to build the purchase requisition and the draft announcement.